Trauma and Resilience

 If you are struggling with PTSD, you can manage your symptoms by taking care of yourself and using coping strategies.
 This can look like limiting your screen time and exposure to negative experiences.
 This can also look like adjusting your night routine to improve your sleep.
 Be mindful of your nutritional intake and appetite, and use mindfulness activities to care for your mind and your body.

 If your symptoms are significantly impacting your relationships, your work, and your daily life, then it may be time to seek outside support.
 Traumatic experiences can leave painful wounds without processing them.
-Our therapy practice in Los Angeles, CA has Asian American therapists who truly understand what you’re going through.
+Our therapy practice in Los Angeles, CA and New York City, NY have Asian American therapists who can provide a safe space for you to process what you’re going through.

 Working through trauma and PTSD symptoms in trauma therapy and PTSD treatment can provide you the healing you need.
 If you are ready to start processing the hardships you’ve experienced, follow the steps below.